 The Pros and Cons of Wood-Burning Garage Heaters

 Wood stoves output infrared heat, which is pleasant and warm.
 However, wood-burning stoves are strictly regulated because they are dangerous.
-Speak to a dealer about the regulations for your municipality before buying a wood stove for the garage.

 Wood stoves must be ventilated, and they must be installed on non-flammable surfaces.
-The municipality bases stove clearances on fire codes.

 Calculating Garage BTUs